-• Farm and agricultural conservation land The property contains more than one acre of traditional farmland.
+• Farm and agricultural conservation land The property is presently enrolled in the farm and agricultural program (RCW 84.34).
 In order for the property to qualify for this category and enroll in PBRS, an approved farm management plan must be implemented.
-The owner must work with the King Conservation District to develop a farm management plan.
-Credit for this category is recommended dependent upon this plan being received by the department on or before October 31, 2017.
+The owners are working with the King Conservation District to develop a farm management plan.
+Credit for this category is recommended dependent upon this plan being received by the department on or before November 29, 2019.